openshift/ci-docs/content/en/docs/how-tos/interact-with-running-jobs.md

 ## Access the Namespace on Cluster/Project of the Running CI Job

+It is possible to authenticate to CI build farms with GitHub OAuth as well as Red Hat Single-Sign-On: GitHub OAuth requires that you are a member of the `OpenShift` organization.
+Both the authors of a pull request and the corresponding Red Hat kerberos IDs are permitted to accessing the
+`Namespace` that run jobs.

 {{< alert title="Info" color="info" >}}
-While it is possible to authenticate to CI build farms with GitHub OAuth as well as Red Hat Single-Sign-On, accessing `Namespaces` that run jobs is only supported using the GitHub authentication method and requires that you are a member of the `OpenShift` organization.
+To access the `Namespace`, it is required that *GITHUB* at *PROFESSIONAL SOCIAL MEDIA* is set up at Rover People.
+It takes 24 hours to synchronize the modification at Rover People to the build farms.
 {{< /alert >}}

 From a pull request page on GitHub, you can access the build logs from the `Details` link next to each job listed in the